 This is the first monograph devoted to the politics of implementation of the Affordable Care Act (ACA) in the 50 states.
 Our political and comparative analysis of federalism and health care reform focuses on three major components of the ACA: health-insurance exchanges, Medicaid expansion, and regulatory reform.

-Advance Praise for Obamacare Wars:
+Praise for Obamacare Wars:

 “The first serious analysis of a neglected but vital aspect of the Affordable Care Act, Obamacare Wars offers an informed and revealing look at the varied role of the states in the implementation of President Obama's landmark federal health law.
 Ideal for both graduate and undergraduate courses, as well as law, business, and public health programs, the book should be read by anyone trying to understand the post-enactment struggles that have resulted in millions of Americans obtaining new coverage—and millions more waiting for it as their state leaders resist federal intentions.”
-(Jacob S. Hacker, Yale University) Click here for more advance praise.
+(Jacob S. Hacker, Yale University) Click here for more information about the book.

 Daniel Béland and Pierre-Marc Daigneault (eds.)
 (2015), Welfare Reform in Canada: Provincial Social Assistance in Comparative Perspective.
 Toronto: University of Toronto Press. [more]